 But let’s say you over-order, or you over-make guac, and suddenly, you have leftover green stuff.
-Usually, the prospect of a leftover delicacy might get you excited for a reward at a later date, but with guacamole, there’s only the sad prospect of an ugly-looking brown mess staring at you through the Tupperware.
-After you break the seal on the package or after you first blend all the ingredients together, the guacamole oxidizes and starts to look pretty funky, pretty quickly.
+Usually, the prospect of a leftover delicacy might get you excited for a reward at a later date, but with guacamole, there’s only the sad prospect of an ugly-looking brown mess staring at you through the food storage container.
+After you break the seal on the package or blend all the ingredients together, the guacamole oxidizes and starts to look pretty funky, pretty quickly.
 But there is a solution to this pigment problem.

 Next, slice the lime in half, then half again, and squeeze the fresh lime juice evenly across the surface of your guac.
-Then, take the avocado pit, and places it right in the center of the dip, and press down so that only a small, dime-sized portion of the pit is visible.
-And finally, take the plastic wrap, and firmly fit it to the surface of the guac, so that there are no air pockets, and the wrap is fitted tightly to the walls of the container.
+Then, take the avocado pit, place it right in the center of the dip, and press down so that only a small, dime-sized portion of the pit is visible.
+Finally, take the plastic wrap and firmly fit it to the surface of the guac, so that there are no air pockets and the wrap is fitted tightly to the walls of the container.
 Here are some more brilliant kitchen hacks you’ll wish you knew sooner.